chainstack/graph-deployment/helmfile/README.md

 helmfile -f helmfile-network.yaml -n <namespace> apply
 ```

-Once the changed have been applied get the external ip for the the query ingress.
+Once the changes are applied, get the external IP for the ingress query.

 ```
 $ kubectl get ing -n <namespace>
 ```

 #### Loadbalancer service

-In `values/graphprotocol-node-query.yaml` add the following line at the bottom
+In `values/graphprotocol-node-query.yaml`, add the following line at the bottom:

 ```
 service:
   type: LoadBalancer

 ```

-This would expose ports used by the graph protocol node to the web.
+This will expose the ports used by The Graph protocol node to the web.

-Do note you'll need to run the below commands for changes to be reflected.
+Do note you will need to run the below commands for the changes to be reflected.

 ```
 helmfile -f helmfile.yaml -e standalone -n <namespace> apply